Reduce high upfront health insurance deductibles

 PAN’s POSITION

-Public and private health insurance deductibles should not be set at amounts that prevent patients from accessing treatment for life-threatening, chronic, and rare diseases.
+Health insurance deductibles should not be set at amounts that prevent patients from accessing treatment.

-Insurers must mitigate the impact that high upfront deductibles in commercial health insurance plans have on patients’ ability to start and stay on their prescription medications.
+Insurers must mitigate the impact that high upfront deductibles in commercial health insurance plans have on patients’ ability to start and stay on treatment, including their prescription medications.

-Although deductibles have long been part of most commercial health insurance plans, annual deductibles have dramatically increased over the last decade.
-Patients often pay thousands of dollars in out-of-pocket expenses before their insurance provides coverage.
+Although deductibles have long been part of most commercial health insurance plans, Health Affairs points to annual deductibles having increased over the last decade.
+Patients are often expected to pay thousands of dollars in out-of-pocket expenses before their insurance provides coverage.
+Unfortunately, many are unable to afford these upfront costs, leading them to delay or abandon treatment.

 This charity helps with what has been the scariest part of living with cancer – the financial burden.
 I’d like to think I have enough to worry about without worrying about covering my yearly deductible on January 1, as my medicine costs $12,000 per month.